 2.42.
 Commissioner to take oath etc.

-(1) A person cannot act in the office of commissioner until he or she has taken an oath or affirmation of allegiance and made a declaration in the prescribed form.
+(1) A person cannot act in the office of commissioner until he or she has made a declaration in the prescribed form.

 (2) A person who acts in an office contrary to this section commits an offence.